splynx/docs/files/en/addons_modules/sageone/sageone.md

 - **Import mapping settings into Splynx** - when SageOne login and password are set on the add-on configuration page, press this button to import mapping settings such as *accounting categories* and *bank accounts* into Splynx.
 Configure the mapping settings according to the steps described above;

+- **Pair SageOne same number invoices** - allows to make the request for all unpaired invoices in order to receive their accounting IDs from SageOne and put those IDs into Splynx database.
+For example, the invoices have been exported but their IDs have not been received and an error *Document Number already exists* occurs when re-exporting;

 - **Customers manual pairing** - this function is used where there are existing customers in Splynx as well as SageOne.
 Press `Load SageOne customers for manual pairing` button, then click on the small gear icon at the top right corner, choose *Customers manual pairing* option.
 These features pull the customer list from SageOne into Splynx and allow the admin to manually pair the customers without having to create them in either platform again;

 - **Module Config** - the link is used to open the SageOne add-on configuration page (`Config → Integration → Modules list → SageOne Accounting`).

-- **Pair SageOne same number invoices** - allows to make the request for all unpaired invoices in order to receive their accounting IDs from SageOne and put those IDs into Splynx database.
-For example, the invoices have been exported but their IDs have not been received and an error *Document Number already exists* occurs when re-exporting.

 ---------------------